fgl27/smarttv-twitch/README.md

 This app has be registered to access Twitch API, that registration process is described here:

 [Twitch Registration process](https://dev.twitch.tv/docs/authentication#registration)

-This project is the secondary project of two Twitch project I current maintain, originally I start working on this repo, I'm using separated repos to make easier use of github pages and commit history.

-This original project runs on Samsung Tizen OS, with is very limited because of that the Android version has become the main project, not all features of the Android project can be ported to the Samsung one, but from time to time I will port the features from the Android version to the Samsung version.

 ## Android TV version